ParsaNikpour/MCDM/README.md

 # MCDM Techniques in Python
 This repository contains Python :snake: implementations of multi-criteria decision-making techniques.

-:triangular_flag_on_post:Weighted-Sum Method, Goal Programming, Epsilon Constraint, and Augmented Epsilon Constraint (Augmecon) have been implemented as multi objective methods using Pyomo :grey_exclamation:
+:triangular_flag_on_post:Weighted-Sum Method, Goal Programming (Weighted and Lexicographic), Epsilon Constraint, and Augmented Epsilon Constraint (Augmecon) have been implemented as multi objective methods using Pyomo :grey_exclamation:

 :triangular_flag_on_post:From compensatory techniques, Entropy, SAW, WASPAS, Pairwise Comparison Matrix, Best-Worst Method, AHP, Topsis, Vikor, Dematel, Promethee I, and Electre I have been implemented :grey_exclamation: